 Projects range from energy audits and assessments, residential and laboratory energy competitions, intern-led and faculty sponsored academic courses, green career fairs, and energy efficiency technology retrofits.
 Students work closely with faculty, staff, administrators and other students to engage them in their projects, spearheading educational campaigns that involve the entire campus community.

 More than four-fifths of the college student interns who participate in the Alliance's PowerSave Campus program go on to get jobs that support sustainability.
 In fact, 83% of PowerSave Campus graduates currently hold a "green job," defined as work that contributes substantially to preserving or restoring environmental quality.
 Furthermore, 98% of PowerSave Campus alumni continue to support sustainability after graduating from the program.

 - PowerSave Campus interns work closely with administrators, faculty, and staff to create a strategic plan that addresses each of the program’s goals and is uniquely tailored to the needs, challenges, and strengths of their school.

-- PowerSave Campus is a student-driven program; each PowerSave Campus school has funding for 40 hours of intern time per week.
+- PowerSave Campus is a student-driven program; each PowerSave Campus school has funding for a team to share an approximately full time equivalent position.

 - The Alliance to Save Energy recruits, selects, and oversees between three and six interns per campus; with supervision from Alliance staff, and input from campus staff, these interns are primarily responsible for the day-to-day implementation of PowerSave Campus at their school.